Focus and Scope

 Overall, we adhere to the view that philosophical communication is possible at many levels.
 Yet we do not assume that all philosophers speak the same language.
 We intend to let all philosophies speak in their own tongue, allowing them to clarify their points using their own philosophical jargon.
 The clarification, it is our hope, is what will bring about the conversation.
 Let us all be clear — in our own terms.

-The Articles-section is anonymously reviewed by peers.
+The Articles-section is double blind reviewed by peers.
 Articles should not normally exceed 7,500 words.
-Our website facilitates that articles be submitted in anonymised form, for the sake of anonymous reviewing, and that biographical details and a 150 words abstract are provided in a separate file.
+Our website facilitates that articles be submitted in anonymised form, for the sake of anonymous reviewing, and that biographical details and a 175 words abstract are provided in a separate file.
 Pictures to be included, are delivered as separate files.
 Authors are asked to indicate clearly in the text where they should go.
 Copyright clearance is the author's responsibility.

 Not all contributions to philosophical debates will take the form of lengthy articles that conform to the arguments developed in the academic debates in the journals.
 Fresh accepts contributions of maximum 3500 words, which in the view of the editorial board hold clear promise of initiating new avenues of thought and debate.
 This section is not peer reviewed.
 Please include an abstract of no more than 100 words.